 Our Gustavo Bravo, Mine Waste Division Leader Latin America, was recently interviewed by the Global Business Report journal for their Peru Mining Report 2018.
 Contributing to the Water and Environment section, Gustavo discusses reducing the Peruvian mining industry’s carbon footprint and its impacts, and the importance of water to Peru’s mining industry.

-The following is an excerpt from the Global Business Reports.
+The following is an excerpt from the Global Business Review journal.

 What would you say are the main trends in the treatment of mine waste?

 Filtered tailings have been a good solution for smaller or medium sized operations.
 For the large copper mines, the adoption of this technology is a matter of the energy cost and the substantial cost of finding extra land on which to install these facilities.
 I believe that in the future, filtered tailings will be the way to go to help solve the issue of mining waste in larger operations, but industry-wide there is still not a great deal of experience in processing and filtering large volumes.
 I think that, as far as the technology goes, it is a natural process to evolve to the point in which it is a more adequate and viable solution for large volumes.

 What are the solutions to make the most of space limitations and improve the footprint of the mines?